Suicide Prevention Month: Small Solutions for a Big Problem

 Binge-Watching Is Not a Personality, But It’s a Start

 …at first glance, binge-watching TV is bad for us.
-But like most things in life, they are not inherently bad or good, but more about how we choose to engage with them that decides whether they are a healthy part of a balanced and fulfilled life.
+But like most things in life, it’s not inherently bad or good, but more about how we choose to engage with it that decides whether it’s a healthy part of a balanced and fulfilled life.

 Capture the Sunset Week: A Dose of Awe for your Mental Health